BMW S1000XR (2020 - on) Review

 If this seems like decent value (which it probably is), you may be tempted by the official add-ons which include cruise, scalding heated grips, two-way quickshifter, keyless ride and so on.
 Most come on the TE version for £16,220 (2020 launch price).

-The spec list is a line-up of the current must-have adornments.
+The rest of the spec list is a line-up of the current must-have adornments.
 The previous semi-active suspension is now standard.
 Four riding modes (Rain, Rode, Dynamic, Dynamic Pro) each adjust the response and how much torque you’re allowed in the lower gears, and make a difference you can feel.

 Traction and cornering ABS are very capable, and only noticed when you ride stupidly hard and/or set them off on purpose.